KTH/node-api/README.md

 ## Setup

-- Create a new repository with this repository ([KTH/node-api](https://github.com/KTH/node-api)) as a template.
+- Clone this repository ([KTH/node-api](https://github.com/KTH/node-api)) or create a new repository with this repository as a template.
 - Switch to branch `coding-interview`.
 - Install the dependencies with `npm i`.
 - Start a MongoDB server instance with `npm run mongo:start`.
 (You can stop it with `npm run mongo:stop`.)
-- rename the file [.env-coding-interview](.env-coding-interview) to `.env`
 - Start the application with `npm run start-dev`.
 (The terminal should display something similar to [Example of log output on start](#example-of-log-output-on-start).)
 - Verify that the Swagger UI is available on http://localhost:3001/api/node/swagger/.

 ## Getting started

 - Authorization is managed with an `apiKey`.
-The default value is set to `1234` in [.env](.env).
+The default value is set to `1234` in `./config/serverSettings.js:19`.
 Press the _Authorize 🔓_ button in the Swagger UI, enter _1234_, press _Authorize_, and close the modal.
 Now, you can try the _GET /\_checkAPIkey_ endpoint.
 It will return response code `200` if you are authorized.
 - Try to save data to the database with the _POST /v1/data/{id}_ endpoint.
 - Then, try to retrieve the same data with the _GET /v1/data/{id}_ endpoint.

 ## Assignments

-The assigments aim to add endpoints for full CRUD functionality, and then to further enhance the API.

 1. Change the data endpoints to handle values with `firstName` and `lastName`, instead of just `name`.
 Example: `{ "name": "John Doe" }` to `{ "firstName": "John", "lastName": "Doe"}`.
 2. Add `PUT` and `DELETE` data endpoints.
 3. Refactor data endpoints to person endpoints.
 Example: _GET /v1/data/{id}_ to _GET /v1/person/{id}_.
-4. Add endpoints for CRUD operations on rooms.
-Example: _GET /v1/room/{id}_.
-Rooms should have appropriate properties.
+4. Add room endpoints.
+Room data should have appropriate properties.

 ### Extra credit